AEye's Next-Gen AI-Based Perception May Become the 'Eyes' of Self-Driving Cars

 Traditional lidar uses a raster based scan pattern, for example, from the top left to bottom right of an image or a spinning system like Velodyne's HD-64E, which provides 360 degree coverage.

 "We actually use the novel datasets of the the lidar and camera to actually cue how intelligently we interrogate a scene.
-Why that is very interesting is that it is very similar to how the visual cortex in the human eye works."
-Greene said.
+Why that is very interesting is that it is very similar to how the visual cortex in the human eye works," Greene explained.

 For example, a human eye does not process all of the information a person sees, you only process what you focus on, such as a car speeding towards you when you're crossing the street.